rcarriga/nvim-dap-ui/README.md

 Mappings:

-- `open`: Jump to the stack frame the expression was defined in.
 - `expand`: Toggle the value and frame position of the expression.
 - `remove`: Remove the watched expression.
 - `edit`: Edit an expression